Benjamin Waterhouse introduces the smallpox vaccine to the United States and helps gain acceptance for the new procedure.

 1890s–1910Insect-borne disease transmission; scurvy; heat-killed vaccines

 Theobald Smith identifies the mechanism of insect-borne disease transmission, discovers the cause of scurvy and develops the concept of heat-killed vaccines.

 Paul Dudley White introduces the electrocardiograph to the United States.

-Elliott Joslin introduces insulin to the United States and subsequently founds Joslin Diabetes Center.
+Elliott Joslin becomes one of the first physicians to introduce insulin to the United States and subsequently founds Joslin Diabetes Center.

 1923Heart valve surgery

 Eliot Cutler performs the world’s first successful heart valve surgery at the Peter Bent Brigham Hospital, today part of Brigham and Women’s Hospital.

 Marius Smith-Petersen devises a three-flanged nail to secure the bone in hip fractures.